 Overall Successes: RMCHS successfully and fully implemented all three actions in effort to engage parents.
-All academic awards ceremonies were well attended by parents this.
+All academic awards ceremonies were well attended by parents this year.
 Parents were very appreciative of the opportunity to recognize and celebrate their child for their hard work and success.
 School site council meetings were also well attended this year by the committee.
-Two of the school site council members are parents of 9th grade students and therefore will be able to contribute to the council for multiple years to come.

 Overall Challenges: The greatest challenge in implementation of the actions in Goal 6 was collection of parent input through the annual parent survey.
-This year, we received 68% of parent surveys back.
-Our goal at RMCHS is to receive 70% or more of parent surveys back so that we ensure we are collecting input from as many parents as possible to continuously improve our program and meet the needs of our students.
+This year, we received 72% of parent surveys back.
+Our goal at RMCHS is to receive 80% or more of parent surveys back so that we ensure we are collecting input from as many parents as possible to continuously improve our program and meet the needs of our students.